emmajanedrews/base-template/_posts/2017-10-19-what-makes-columbus-so-great-for-real-estate-investing.md

 {% include pullquote.html %}

 I myself am actually part of this demographic.
-I’m not native to the city, but I did decide to stay in &nbsp; Columbus after graduating.
+I’m not native to the city, but I did decide to stay in   Columbus after graduating.

 As the state’s capital, Columbus has a lot of opportunities and a lot of job opportunities fused into it.
 Companies like Nationwide Insurance, Cardinal Health, and more are all contributing to Columbus’ growth.
 Other submarkets in the area just don’t have the same things to offer.